rajsinghtech/portfolio/content/post/cluster-architecture/index.md

 Tailscale is a cutting-edge WireGuard VPN.
 It is a modern alternative to ZeroTier and offers full compatibility with WireGuard, along with additional features that enhance usability.
 For example, it includes a built-in DNS proxy and a method to manage WireGuard keys.
 I run this on all my nodes, allowing me to securely connect to the cluster from anywhere for both ingress and egress traffic.
 Using Subnet Routing, I can route to pods, services, and local LAN traffic.
 ![](tailscale.png)
 #### Tailscale Operator
-The Tailscale operator is a tool that allows you to manage Tailscale nodes as Kubernetes resources.
-It provides a way to deploy and manage Tailscale nodes in a Kubernetes cluster, making it easier to integrate Tailscale with other Kubernetes resources and services.
+The [Tailscale operator](https://tailscale.com/kb/1236/kubernetes-operator) provides a way to deploy and manage Tailscale nodes in a Kubernetes cluster, making it easier to integrate Tailscale with other Kubernetes resources and services.
 ``` yaml
 apiVersion: tailscale.com/v1alpha1
 kind: Connector